Skip to main content

 The Terragrunt Grain

 The Terragrunt grain is Torque's native support for Terragrunt modules.
-Terragrunt is a thin wrapper that provides extra tools for working with multiple Terraform modules and keeping your configurations DRY.
+Terragrunt is a thin wrapper for Terraform that provides extra tools for working with multiple Terraform modules and keeping your configurations DRY.
 Torque allows designers to use Terragrunt-specific features to easily orchestrate self-developed and community Terragrunt modules in a standard way and share them as building blocks.

 grains: